Rozelle

 Our first stop was the sports field near Balmain Rd.
 At a cricket match in Callan Park in 1932, Donald Bradman (who scored 143 runs) broke two windows of a house across the road.
 In one "mighty stroke" he sent the ball sailing over a high fence, crashing through one window and rebounding through the other.
 Legend says the indignant householder confiscated the ball and refused to return it until they received an autograph or "when the damage is paid for".

-The Kirkbride Complex (named for Dr Thomas Kirkbride, considered to be the father of the modern American practice of psychiatry throughout the 19th century) held
+The Kirkbride Complex, consisting of twenty plus neo-classical buildings dating from 1885 was named for Dr Thomas Kirkbride, considered to be the father of the modern American practice of psychiatry throughout the 19th century.
+There were three classes of patients and the complex was operational until 1994 when patients moved to other buildings in the grounds.